 - SET FINANCIAL GOALS – Determine short, mid and long range financial goals.
 Continue to nurture and adjust your goals monthly.
 Evaluate your shortcomings and celebrate your achievements.

 - SAVE YOUR MONEY – Save for periodic expenses, such as a car and home maintenance.
 Save 5%-10% of your net income.
-Accumulate 3 to 6 months salary in an emergency fund.
+Accumulate at least 3 to 6 months salary in an emergency fund.

 - KNOW YOUR FINANCIAL SITUATION – Determine monthly living expenses, periodic expenses and monthly debt payments.
 Compare outgo to monthly net income.
 Be aware of your total indebtedness.

-- DEVELOP A REALISTIC BUDGET – Follow your budget as closely as possible.
+- DEVELOP A REALISTIC BUDGET – Learn to budget, and follow your spending plan as closely as possible.
 Evaluate your budget.
 Compare actual expenses to planned expenses.

 - KEEP A RECORD OF DAILY EXPENDITURES – Be aware of where your money is going.
 Use a spending diary to assist you in identifying where adjustments need to be made.